 The idea is to enjoy delicious whole foods in their natural state without the need for processed, refined, and laboratory manufactured creations masquerading as food.
 You'll experience the health makeover you've been seeking.

-The manufacture of faux or fake meat, chicken, and fish products begins with the whole soybean, but the process involves isolating the protein from the soybean and combining it with ingredients whose names you may not recognize.
-Though these imitation foods may be vegetarian or vegan, most are derived from refined and processed items and are no longer whole foods.
+The early manufacture of faux or fake meat, \ chicken, and fish products began with whole soybeans.
+The process involved isolating the protein from the soybean and combining it with ingredients whose names may not be recognizable.
+Though these imitation products may be vegan, most are derived from highly refined and processed ingredients and are no longer whole foods.

 Hamburgers

 You can create your own burger from whole grains, beans, and seasonings.
-Check our Recipe Index for some ideas.
+Check our Recipe Index for some offerings.

-Add some fresh tomatoes, onions, and lettuce to your burger, and seek out a veggie mayonnaise such as Nayonaise by Nasoya or Vegenaise by Follow Your Heart for the finishing touch on a delightful burger (that won't clog up the arteries).
+Add some fresh tomatoes, onions, and lettuce to your burger, and seek out a vegan mayonnaise for the finishing touch on a delightful burger that won't clog up your arteries.
+A delightful addition to the loaded burger is caramelized onions.
+Check our Recipe Index for an easy recipe to make caramelized onions in the oven.

 Refer to our VegParadise Bookshelf for a selection of vegetarian books on health, nutrition, and cooking.